 Visitors of all ages can enjoy Charleston’s several water parks including, Splash Island Waterpark and Whirlin’ Waters Adventure Waterpark.
 Or take the family on a stroll through historic downtown Charleston to Waterfront Park where you can find shaded park swings and water fountains perfect for children to splash and play.

-Visitors interested in enjoying a cool meal can retreat to Charleston Place, for breakfast in the shaded courtyard at Palmetto Cafe or lunch while lounging at the covered, rooftop infinity pool.
+Visitors interested in enjoying a cool meal can retreat to Belmond Charleston Place, for breakfast in the shaded courtyard at the Palmetto Cafe or lunch while lounging at the covered, rooftop infinity pool.
 These are just a few of the many ways to keep you and your family cool during your visit to Charleston.